cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rulesets-api/create.md

 ## Example - Create a custom ruleset

-This example request creates a custom ruleset in the `http_request_firewall_custom` phase containing a single rule.
+The following example request creates a custom ruleset in the `http_request_firewall_custom` phase containing a single rule.

 <details open>
 <summary>Request</summary>